On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Model formulation for single iron particle combustion

 Here, the oxidation mechanism is extended by considering the further oxidation into $\mathrm{Fe_3O_4}$.
 Once all the $\mathrm{Fe}$ is converted into $\mathrm{FeO}$, the $\mathrm{FeO}$ continues to oxidize into $\mathrm{Fe_3O_4}$ via

+The oxidation into $\mathrm{Fe_2O_3}$ is not considered since the re-solidification process is rather complex.
+Furthermore, the impact of the oxidation from $\mathrm{Fe_3O_4}$ into $\mathrm{Fe_2O_3}$ is rather small since only $10$\% of the total energy is released in this step.
 Based on the thermodynamics of the Fe-O system \citep{Wriedt1991}, it is known that iron-oxide can be formed in multiple crystalline structures, i.e., $\mathrm{FeO}$ (wustite), $\mathrm{Fe_3O_4}$ (magnetite), and $\mathrm{Fe_2O_3}$ (hematite).
 In the liquid phase of an Fe-O mixture, there are no clear crystalline structures.
 This region on the Fe-O phase diagram consists mainly of two different liquids denoted by L1 (iron) and L2 (iron-oxide).
 Therefore, considering these phases as ``liquid $\mathrm{FeO}$'' and ``liquid $\mathrm{Fe_3O_4}$'' is not in line with the phase diagram.

 The thermodynamic data for the L1 and L2 mixture are, however, unknown.
 In this work, the thermodynamic data for the L1 and L2 mixtures are therefore approximated to be a linear combination of the liquid-phase data of $\mathrm{Fe}$, $\mathrm{FeO}$, and $\mathrm{Fe_3O_4}$.
 The total enthalpy of a liquid iron particle, $H_\mathrm{liq,tot}$, is determined via